 Over the years, I've served on the national and SOS executives in various positions, and edited the newsletter for several years.

-Director: Anthony Hartelaub
+Secretary: Anthony Hartelaub

 President: Janice Mulrooney

 I have loved the shepherd breed since I was a kid and about 39 years ago I was introduced to the Belgian Shepherd Dog.
 While learning about the breed I was told that one of the varieties was a long haired black.
 I was sold and am to this day.